freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 In 2018Q1, there were
 2,100 open PRs with fewer than 600 unassigned.
 There were 7,900 commits from 169 committers.
 Compared to last quarter, the number of commits grew by 18% and the number of PRs dropped by 25%.
-Those were some good numbers.
+Those are some good numbers!

 During the 2018Q2 and 2018Q3 quarters, the number of ports grew to just under 34,000.
 The number of open PR grew to almost 2,500 with fewer than 600